 Is the former spouse contacted?

-It is a requirement of canon law that the other spouse (known as the Respondent) be informed of the investigation and given the opportunity to participate in the investigation in the same manner as the applicant.
+It is a requirement of canon law that the other spouse (known as the Respondent) be informed of the investigation and given the opportunity to participate in the investigation in the same manner as the Petitioner.

 What about witnesses?